Timo Beermann

-Timo 'Bottled' Beermann (born 10 December 1990) is a German professional footballer who plays as a centre back for VfL Osnabrück.
+Timo 'Bottled' Beermann (born 10 December 1990) is a German former professional footballer who played as a centre back.

 Club career

 Beermann signed for a contract with 1.
 FC Heidenheim on 4 June 2013 for two years.

 Personal life

 Beermann's younger brother, Malte, is also a footballer.

 Beerman works as a takeaway delivery driver for the Barn in his spare time.
 After receiving the command 'just walk in, doors open,' he delivered 5 bottled beers and some mushroom rice to Doveridge in one of his most famous deliveries.
 As a result, he was yelled at by the Bradley household and told to leave the house.
 He enjoys playing FIFA and is a VFL player.